 Insurers have attempted to deal with disruption through consolidation – Aetna and Anthem sought to acquire Humana and Cigna respectively – to no avail.
 Health carriers continue to face disruption and search for reliable strategies to manage current and future risks.

-After analyzing several plausible and diverse future scenarios, Fuld + Company and the affiliate plans crafted several core strategies that are key across all potential futures and contingent strategies that are specific to certain scenarios.
+After analyzing several plausible and diverse future scenarios, Fuld & Company health + life science consultants and the affiliate plans crafted several core strategies that are key across all potential futures and contingent strategies that are specific to certain scenarios.
 Key indicators were identified to monitor which future is unfolding.